Macrometacorp/docs/docs/search/search-queries.md

   RETURN doc
 ```

-The search expression `true` matches all View documents.
-You can use any valid expression here while limiting the scope to the chosen source collections.
+Alternatively, you can replace `true` with `false` to exclude the specified collections.